aayudh454/Ecological-gnomics/Lab notebook.md

   * /data/ Try using cd to navigate over to this location.
 Then ll to show its contents.
 You should see something like this:
     * aadas@pbio381 mydata]$ cd /data/
     * [aadas@pbio381 data]$ ll

+* Now, cd into the folder called “project_data” and ll.
+Do you see this?
+  * [aadas@pbio381 data]$ cd project_data/
+  * [aadas@pbio381 project_data]$ ll

+* The file called “ssw_samples.txt” is the one with the seastar metadata.
+We don’t want to open and make changes to this file in the shared space, because we don’t want to have our edits affect the rest of the group.
+So, let’s first make a copy of this file over to our home directory and put it inside the “mydata” folder.
+Use the cp command, followed by the filename, and the path to your destination (remember the ~ signals your home directory, and each subdirectory is then separated by a /):
+  * [aadas@pbio381 project_data]$ cp ssw_samples.txt ~/mydata

+* cd back to your ~/mydata/ directory and look inside.
+You should see your file…
+  * [aadas@pbio381 project_data]$ cd ~/mydata/
+  * [aadas@pbio381 mydata]$ ll

+* Let’s take a peek at this file with the head command, which prints the first 10 lines to screen.
+  * [aadas@pbio381 mydata]$ head ssw_samples.txt
+  * Customize your lines-
+    * [aadas@pbio381 mydata]$ head -n 15 ssw_samples.txt

+* Let’s see the last 10 lines
+  * [aadas@pbio381 mydata]$ tail ssw_samples.txt

+* What if we want to extract just the rows of data that correspond to Healthy (HH) individuals?
+We can use the search tool grep to search for a target query.
+Any line matching our search string will be printed to screen.
+  * [aadas@pbio381 mydata]$ grep 'HH'ssw_samples.txt
+  * [aadas@pbio381 mydata]$ grep 'SS' ssw_samples.txt

+* What if instead of printing it to screen, we want to save the output of our search to a new file?
+This is easy, just use the “>” symbol to redirect the results of any command to an output file with your choice of name.
+  * [aadas@pbio381 mydata]$ grep 'SS' ssw_samples.txt >ssw_SSonly.txt
+  * [aadas@pbio381 mydata]$ ll

+  * [aadas@pbio381 mydata]$ mkdir sample_by_disease/
+  * [aadas@pbio381 mydata]$ grep 'HH' ssw_samples.txt >ssw_HHonly.txt
+  * [aadas@pbio381 mydata]$ ll

 ------
 <div id='id-section6'/>
 ### Page 6: 2017-02-06.
 Transcriptomics 1